jerhv/steam-review-crawler/README.md

+##crawler.py

+A Python script for crawling for reviews of a given Steam application and exporting salient information to a JSON file.

+###Instructions:
 Install python packages with pip using requirements.txt (in commandline, pip3 install -r requirements.txt)

 Crawler script can then be run using Python 3. (in commandline, python3 crawler.py)